AS.100.102. The Medieval World. 3 Credits.

 AS.100.270.
 Europe since 1945.
 3 Credits.

 This class focuses on Europe from the end of World War II until today.
-We will discuss such topics as the Cold War, social democracy, the welfare state, the relationship to the US and the Soviet Union, decolonization, migration, 1989, European integration, neoliberalism, and the EU.
-We will discuss and analyze academic literature, movies, documentary films, textual and visual primary sources.
+We will discuss topics such as Germany’s division during the Cold War, the European welfare state, the relationship to the US and the Soviet Union, decolonization, the revolutions of 1989, racism, neoliberalism, and the EU.
+Expect academic literature, movies, documentary films, textual and visual primary sources, and plenty of group work.
+A special treat: we will team up with students at the University of Regensburg to research current challenges to and in the transatlantic alliance.

 AS.100.275.
 Passing in American Culture.
 3 Credits.